d4n3sh/thedaneshproject/content/posts/2009-02-05-protocol-major-versions-differ-1-vs-2.md

 The error above normally comes up when you try to ssh into a machine which has it's allowed ssh protocol versions locked down to a single version, today it's normally version 2.

-In the /etc/ssh/sshd_config file there's a &#8220;Protocol&#8221; parameter which governs the allowed protocol version.
-It's normally set to &#8220;2&#8221; for better security today.
+In the /etc/ssh/sshd_config file there's a "Protocol" parameter which governs the allowed protocol version.
+It's normally set to "2" for better security today.

 Old days;